ejeej/Where-Is-Weather-Bot-for-Telegram/README.md

 Plan to add several features to the bot:
 - ask for acceptable kinds of precipitation and filter results according to it;
-- ask about extreme weather conditions (as tornado, storm wind, shower, extreme heat or cold, and extreme daily temperature range) and filter results according to it;
+- ask about extreme weather conditions (as tornado, storm wind, shower, extreme heat or cold, and extreme daily temperature range) and filter results according to it.
-- give the full list of countries with selected points on request.

 Weather data was taken from The Integrated Surface Hourly (ISH) dataset published by [National Climatic Data Center, NESDIS, NOAA, U.S. Department of Commerce]